What is tinnitus?

 - Lawn mowers (85 dB)

 If you were recently exposed to loud noises like these, you may just have temporary tinnitus, which could go away within a few days.
-In some cases, temporary tinnitus can take longer to go away – if it lasts longer than two weeks, come in and see one of our audiologists for advice.
+In some cases, temporary tinnitus can take longer to go away – if it lasts longer than two weeks, it is advisable to speak to your GP.

 Jo Whiley talks tinnitus